-Logical vs. physical association When associating revisions with promotion groups, think of the association as a logical association rather than a physical association.
+Logical vs. physical association with promotion groups, think of the association as a logical association rather than a physical association.
 Unlike promotion in a mainframe environment, Version Manager does not require you to maintain files at different stages of development in separate physical locations.